On tour in Europe, Xi Jinping heads to friendly territory in the East

 Those assembly lines will take years to build but, in the long term, they will help protect Chinese electric vehicle makers from any future efforts by the European Union to prevent China from dominating the market through tariffs.

-Tariffs imposed on imported Chinese electric cars would not apply to those assembled in Hungary, which can ship goods duty-free throughout the EU, although they could affect parts imported from China to Hungarian plants.
+Tariffs imposed on imported Chinese electric cars would not apply to those assembled in Hungary, which can ship goods duty-free throughout the EU, although they might affect parts imported from China to Hungarian plants.

 Unlike most of Europe, where governments change regularly (a democratic turnover that can alter Chinese investment plans based on close ties to a particular leader), Orban and Vucic have been in power for more than a decade. decade and show no signs of going anywhere.